epellis/LostAndFoundPy/README.md

 spec supports comments, the configuration file is self-documenting and should be easy to extend.
 Since no keys are stored in this document, you are fine checking it into version control.

+Cron configuration is in `entrypoint.sh`.
+This file is run as the last step of `docker-compose up`.
+It writes a cron task to `wget` an endpoint every 24 hours and then launches the Python app.